 England is home to some of the most magnificent cathedrals in the world, each an awe-inspiring opus in stone.
-But there's more to these stunning spiritual wonders than first meets the eye...
+Here are seven of the most breathtaking

 The second-largest Gothic cathedral in northern Europe, York Minster has been at the centre of Christianity in the north of England since the 7th century.
 The present building was begun in about 1230 and completed in 1472, and has the largest expanse of Medieval stained glass in the world.
 You’ll find it over the Lady Chapel in the east end, freshly restored and finally visible again after a decade behind scaffolding.